austind/iosfw/README.md

 * Logs progress to console and/or file, with configurable verbosity
 * Works with ad-hoc upgrades (interactive) or batch jobs (non-interactive)

+Requires:
+* Python 3.x
+* netmiko
+* napalm
+* tqdm

-**NOTE:** This is beta software in active development.
+**NOTE: Use at your own risk.** This is beta software in active development.
 It works well in my environment, but serious bugs are possible.
-Use at your own risk.

 ## Usage